devdanzin/cpython_fusil_report/cpython_report.md

 output of each source file.
 It usually finds crashes resulting from the processing of invalid objects and unexpected call patterns.

+This campaign isn't the first time fusil has been used to fuzz CPython: in the period of XXXX to YYYY, Stinner reported X issues, while Diniz reported Y issues.
+Z of these ZZ issues were considered release blockers at the time.
+There was then a hiatus in fusil development from 2015 (version 1.5, published by Stinner) to 2024.

 Since Stinner's last version, new features have been added to fusil by Diniz.
 These features include running the generated code in parallel threads, testing class instances in addition to classes and functions,